 - Critical Viewings: Film (UG, 2nd year)

 - History and theory of digital media

 - Natale, S. Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture.
-University Park, Pa.: Pennsylvania State University Press, 2016.
-Reprinted as paperback in 2017.
+University Park, Pa.: Penn State University Press, 2016 (paperback 2017).

 - Natale, S. & Pasulka, D. (eds.)
 Believing in Bits: Digital Media and the Supernatural.
-Oxford: Oxford University Press (under contract).
+Oxford: Oxford University Press, 2019.

 - Natale, S. & Ballatore, A. Imagining the Thinking Machine: Technological Myths and the Rise of Artificial Intelligence.
 Convergence: The International Journal of New Media Technologies.
 Published online before print June 20, 2017. doi: 10.1177/1354856517715164

 - Natale, S. There Are No Old Media.
 Journal of Communication 66.4 (2016): 586-603. doi: 10.1111/jcom.12235

 - Natale, S. Unveiling the Biographies of Media: On the Role of Narratives, Anecdotes and Storytelling in the Construction of New Media’s Histories.
 Communication Theory 26.4 (2016): 431–449. doi: 10.1111/comt.12099

 - Ballatore, A. & Natale, S. E-Readers and the Death of the Book: or, New Media and the Myth of the Disappearing Medium.
 New Media & Society 18.10 (2016): 2379-2394. doi: 10.1177/1461444815586984